The Real Story of Twilight Sleep and How it Shaped Obstetrics and Hospital Birth

 The organized crusade for Twilight Sleep was short but the change in obstetric practice was dramatic.
 It changed how OBs were perceived, how they treated birth, and how American women experienced it.
 It accelerated the trend to hospital birth, where, with newly elevated status, doctors gained control of the birth room.
 By the 1920s, fewer and fewer women gave birth at home, attended by friends and family.

 The Twilight Sleep movement revealed the power of consumers to shape medical practice.
-Patient demand outstripped supply.
-Patient demand forced inadequately trained clinicians to supply inadequately researched procedures.
-Patient demand forced shortcuts.
+Patient demand outstripped supply, forcing inadequately trained clinicians to supply inadequately researched procedures and shortcuts.

 The Aftermath and Legacy